ga-wdi-lessons/angular-resources/readme.md

 #### Let's Test It Out With `.query`...

-Let's update our index controller so that, instead of using hard-coded grumbles, `this.grumbles` is set to the result of making a `GET` request to `http://localhost:3000/grumbles`.
+Let's update our index controller so that, instead of using hardcoded grumbles, `this.grumbles` is set to the result of making a `GET` request to `http://localhost:3000/grumbles`.

 ```js
     .controller( "GrumbleIndexController", [